Trump says Elon Musk has agreed to lead proposed government efficiency commission as ex-president unveils new economic plans

 “At the suggestion of Elon Musk, who has given me his complete and total endorsement … I will create a government efficiency commission tasked with conducting a complete financial and performance audit of the entire federal government and making recommendations for drastic reforms,” Trump said in remarks at the Economic Club of New York.
 “We need to do it.
 Can’t go on the way we are now.”

-Trump in his speech also outlined new proposals aimed at tackling government regulations, including those aimed at energy production, and vowed to withdraw unspent funds appropriated during the Biden administration.
-His speech also addressed his recent embrace of cryptocurrency and reaffirmed his plan to place sweeping tariffs on imports.
+Trump in his speech also outlined proposals aimed at further reducing the corporate tax rate and tackling government regulations, including those aimed at energy production.
+He also vowed to rescind all unspent funds from one of the key laws passed under the Biden administration, embraced cryptocurrency and reaffirmed his plan to place sweeping tariffs on imports.

 Trump and congressional Republicans have long pointed to combating waste, fraud and abuse as ways to save the federal government money.
 But that refrain is “often an excuse to do nothing,” said Marc Goldwein, senior policy director for the Committee for a Responsible Federal Budget.

-Trump’s proposed government efficiency commission would have to be given a broad mandate to review the largest federal spending programs – Social Security, Medicare and defense – to be most effective, Goldwein said.
+The commission would also have to be given a broad mandate to review the largest federal spending programs – Social Security, Medicare and defense – to be most effective, Goldwein said.

 Drawing a contrast with Harris